AdobeDocs/analytics-platform.en/help/data-ingestion/aepwebsdk.md

 ### Retrieve your tag code

-Finally you need to install your tag on the website you want to track.
-This implies placing code in the header tag of your website's template.
+Finally you must install your tag on the website you want to track, which implies placing code in the header tag of your website's template.

 To get the code that references your tag: